RainingComputers/ShnooTalk/docs/LanguageGuide.md

 Long string literals can be split up into multiple parts to improved readability.
 The parts or concatenated into one single string without any delimiter.

-Bellow three statements are all equivalent
+Below three statements are all equivalent

 ```
 const a := "Hello world"